 Before you can apply for naturalization, you must meet certain eligibility requirements.
 Depending on your situation, different requirements may apply to you.

-- Demonstrate continuous residence in the United States for at least five years immediately before the date you file Form N-400.
+- Demonstrate continuous residence in the United States for at least five years immediately before the date you file Form N-400;

-- Demonstrate an attachment to the principles and ideals of the U.S. Constitution.
+- Demonstrate an attachment to the principles and ideals of the U.S. Constitution;

-- Be able to read, write, and speak basic English.
+- Be able to read, write and speak basic English;

-- Take an oath of allegiance to the United States.
+- Take an Oath of Allegiance to the United States.